juju/docs/src/en/client.md

 Title: Juju client
-TODO:

 # Juju client

-This page covers various operations that can be applied to the Juju client.
-See the [Concepts][concepts-client] page for a definition of the Juju client.
+This page covers various operations that can be applied to the Juju client, the software that is used to manage Juju, whether as an administrator or as a regular user.

-This page will cover the following topics:
+The following topics are covered:

+ - Client backups

 <!--
  - Client upgrades
 -->

- - Client backups
+See the [Concepts][concepts-client] page for a full definition of the client.

 ## Client backups